adrianomaringolo/react-app-with-lib/README.md

 - `cd packages/components-lib`
 - `npx sb init` (`-f` if needed)
     - obs: `stories` folder (remove if you want) - this is just some example stories

+11 - create story for the component
+- change `.storybook/main.js` file to change the place to look for .stories files